 Accelerating websites is extremely important.
 Faster websites mean satisfied customers.
 PageSpeed becomes significant for rankings.Matt Cutts, Google Search Quality Team

-Optimus targets a lossless compression of media uploaded to WordPress — while focusing on protecting your data.
+Optimus targets a lossless compression of PNG images and a slightly lossy compression of JPEG images of media uploaded to WordPress — while focusing on protecting your data.
 In plain terms: the visual appearance of treated images does not change in any way.

 The plugin slims down the original image and all preview images of an uploaded motif.
 An important difference to desktop and online optimization tools: Photoshop, ImageOptim, JPEGmin and TinyPNG only treat the original images, since thumbnails are only generated when that image is uploaded to WordPress.
 Optimus compresses all preview images as well (=thumbnails).

-Instead of altering the quality of the photos, the plugin takes a different approach by removing unnecessary metadata from JPEG or PNG files.
+Instead of only altering the quality of the photos, the plugin goes even further by removing unnecessary metadata from JPEG or PNG files.
 This includes EXIF and IPTC data that are saved in image files by image processing programs.
 That metadata is not however necessary to display the graphics in a browser.

 Since the reduction process cannot be conducted directly in WordPress for technical reasons, the plugin transfers each image uploaded to the media library to the Optimus server — discreetly in the background, while ensuring privacy.

 Remember: Optimus only compresses images that are uploaded to the WordPress media folder after the plugin has been installed.
 See FAQ for details.

 Through the coloring of the circles in the media library list (careful, not the grid view of the WordPress media library), the plugin signalizes its correct functioning.
 There is one circle per file.
 If the circle is missing, the file size was not reduced.

 If a circle is filled out completely in green, all thumbnails as well as the original image could be optimized without exception – the ideal case.